 The way it works is you fill the bottom compartment with the grounds and close it The top has a funnel opening.
 Flip the device over into your k cup to dispense them, no mess, no fuss.
 Of course, it’s a nicety, not a necessity.

 But back to the Perfect Pod cup itself…It works well, makes great coffee, and few performance complaints abound.
 What else can you ask for?
 One small thing and that is a few comments on how it didn’t fit the K-Slim or Mini.A few people who had one of those models said otherwise…who am I to believe?
 It may have all been a matter of lining it up correctly.
 From reading the leaflet info I got the impression it will fit ANY Keurig with the exception of the K-Supreme which has a totally different brew head design.

 Compatible with: All of the Keurig 1.0 and 2.0 models, Cuisinart SS-5, SS-10, SS-15, SS-20

 Pros: Compatible with a wide variety of maker models, no extra parts like adaptors, etc. needed

 If you’re new to refillable k-cups, here are some guidelines to follow to get the most out of them:

 - Most of them are made of plastic/polypropylene, but a few stainless steel.
 You’ll want to exercise caution with the latter as they get pretty hot to the touch (since anything metal retains heat)

-- Push open the lid and drop in the desired amount of grounds, you can use a measuring spoon or scoop, how full to fill them is up to you, I fill mine to just below the rim.
+- It is best to use medium coarse grounds, as you drop them in do NOT tamp, this causes them to be impacted, it’s not espresso!
+You can use a measuring spoon or scoop, how full to fill them is up to you, I fill mine to just below the rim.
 Some people have learned to be careful as too much grounds has left a mess behind.
 Refilling k-cups is a cinch, it’s just a matter of experimentation to see what strength suits you best.